dhellmann/pymotw-3/source/argparse/index.rst

 :func:`add_argument()`.
-Supported actions include storing the argument (singly, or as part of a list), storing a constant value when the argument is encountered (including special handling for true/false values for boolean switches), counting the number of times an argument is seen, and calling a callback to use custom processing instructions.
+Supported actions include storing the argument (singly, or as part of a list), storing a constant value when the argument is encountered (including special handling for true/false values for Boolean switches), counting the number of times an argument is seen, and calling a callback to use custom processing instructions.

 The default action is to store the argument value.
 If a type is